tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US130_TransferToPersonalCashAccount.md

 - SOLID:
     - Single-responsibility principle:
-        - this pattern was used in the AccountService class, in which it the only responsibility is manage account operations while all the transaction registration responsibilities were delegated to the TransactionService.
+        - this pattern was used in the AccountService class, in which the only responsibility is to manage account operations while all the transaction registration responsibilities were delegated to the TransactionService.

 ## 3.4.
 Tests